nikkilocke/BaseCampApi/README.md

 ## Testing

 In order to run the Unit Tests provided, you must provide additional data in your ISettings object - see the Settings object in [UnitTest1.cs](../master/Tests/UnitTest1.cs).

+## Hooks for more complex uses

+You do not have to use the provided Settings class, provided you have a class that implements ISettings.

+As part of the OAuth2 process, the default implementation starts a browser to obtain authorisation.
+This is done by calling OpenBrowser.
+You can provide an alternative action to open a browser, or otherwise call the 37signals page to ask for authorisation.

+Once authorisation is complete, the OAuth2 process will redirect the browser to the redirect url you provide in the settings.
+The default implementation provides an extremely dumb web server to listed on the redirect url port, and collect the `code=` parameter from the request.
+You can provide an alternative by providing a `WaitForRedirect` async function.

+These options would be usweful if you were using the Api in your own Web Server, for instance.